RECIDIVIST STATUTE IN GEORGIA

 So if you are arrested on any of these charges, do not walk in to court and plead guilty.
 You definitely will want to consider the diversion program.
 If you are accepted and complete the diversion program, then the case will be dismissed and your record will be sealed.

-In Cobb County, the prosecutor, otherwise known as the Solicitor General, will require you to have an attorney.
+In Cobb County, the prosecutor, otherwise known as the Cobb County Solicitor General, will require you to have an attorney.
 They will not let anyone enter into the diversion program if they are not represented by an attorney.
 We will work with you on a payment plan that fits your budget.

 There is a $ 350 fee for any person that would like to participate in the diversion program.